How can we help?

 Step 8: Confirm setup

-1. You should see a confirmation message that your hardware token is now active.
+1. Confirm the success message indicating your hardware token is now active.

-2. Save any backup codes provided (store these securely).
+2. Save any backup codes provided and store them securely.

 3. Test the setup by logging out and logging back in.